-MEd CURRICULUM AND INSTRUCTION
+M.Ed.
+CURRICULUM AND INSTRUCTION

 This option builds on basic curriculum theory already covered at the undergraduate level and strengthens students' understanding of the foundational principles in philosophy, psychology and sociology that undergird curriculum development.
-It examines ways in which the curriculum field has been reconceptualised and provides an in-depth of curriculum change implementation.
-A comparative study of various attempts at curriculum reforms both the Caribbean and further afield demonstrates how curriculum decision making and policy can be informed by research.
-Evaluation theory and various approaches used in doing evaluations provide a sound preparation for graduates of this option to evaluate programmes.
-Students who do this option are encouraged to do graduate courses in their areas of specialisation in order to hone their skills and competencies as curriculum developers.
+It examines ways in which the curriculum field has been reconceptualised and provides an in-depth curriculum studv of change and implementation.
+A comparative study of various attempts at curriculum reforms both the Caribbean and further afield in demonstrates how curriculum decision making and policy can be informed by research.
+Evaluation theory and various approaches used in doing evaluations provide a sound preparation for graduates of option to evaluate programmes. this Students who do this option are encouraged to do graduate courses in their areas of specialisation in order to hone their skills and competencies as curriculum developers.
 The option targets those who foresee a career in curriculum development in Curriculum Units in the Ministries of Education, as lecturers in curriculum development at the tertiary level as well as practitioners in the private sector with jobs that require curriculum development skills.

-programme targets professionals involved in curriculum development at the national, institutional Introduction of the programme and classroom levels.
-It is designed to enable participants to explore issues relevant to curriculum development, implementation, institutionalization evaluation with a view to developing skills in curriculum analysis and decision-making at various levels.
-Participants should be able to further their understanding of curriculum innovation and change process with reference to significant curriculum local, reforms at the regional international levels.
-Some courses are offered both on-line and face to face.
+This programme targets professionals involved in curriculum development at the international. regional. national. institutional, and classroom levels.
+It is designed to enable participants to explore issues relevant to curriculum development, implementation. institutionalization and evaluation with a view to developing skills in curriculum analysis and decision-making at various levels.
+Participants should be able to further their understanding of the curriculum innovation and change process with reference to significant curriculum reforms at the local. regional and international levels.
+This programme is offered both online and face-to-face.